stakar/stakar.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "Paper Title Number 1"
+title: "Feature selection for classification in Staedy state visually evoked potentials (SSVEP)-based brain-computer interfaces with genetic algorithm"
 collection: publications
-permalink: /publication/2009-10-01-paper-title-number-1
+permalink: /publication/2021-04-07-BAMS
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This paper is about Brain-Computer Interface optimization with Genetic algorithm.'
-date: 2009-10-01
+date: 2021-04-07
-venue: 'Journal 1'
+venue: 'Bio-Algorithms and Med-Systems'
 paperurl: 'http://academicpages.github.io/files/paper1.pdf'
-citation: 'Your Name, You.
-(2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
+citation: 'Karkosz & Jukiewicz (2021). &quot;Feature selection for classification in Staedy state visually evoked potentials (SSVEP)-based brain-computer interfaces with genetic algorithm.&quot; <i>Bio-Algorithms and Med-Systems</i>.
 1(1).'
 ---
 This paper is about the number 1.
 The number 2 is left for future work.